Salvatore-Als/cs2-rank/readme.md

 ## Commands
 The plugin includes the following commands:
+- `!rankh` - Display available commands.
-- `!mm_rankannouce` - Allows players to disable/enable points annoucement.
+- `!rankannouce` - Allows players to disable/enable points annoucement.
-- `!mm_rank` - Allows players to check their current rank and points.
+- `!rank` - Allows players to check their current rank and points.
-- `!mm_top` - Display the top-ranked players.
+- `!top` - Display the top-ranked players.
-- `!mm_resetrank` - Resets a player's rank and points.
+- `!resetrank` - Resets a player's rank and points.
-- `!mm_session` - Displays rank for the current map.
+- `!session` - Displays rank for the current map.
-- `!mm!stats` - Displays players statistics.
+- `!stats` - Displays players statistics.

 ## Configuration
 The plugin offers a configuration file that allows you to customize its behavior according to your server's requirements.
 You can modify settings such as points gained or deducted for different actions and other gameplay-related parameters.